bosch-io/iot-things-examples/README.md

 The provided files can be used in Google Chrome browser extension "Postman".
 This extension can be downloaded here: <https://www.getpostman.com/>

+### Example "cr-integration-api-examples"

+This example shows how to use the CR-Integration Client for Java.
+The CR-Integration Client for Java will be replaced by the upcoming Things Client for Java.

 ### Example "things-client-examples"

-This example shows how to use the CR-Integration Client for Java.
+This example shows how to use the upcoming of the Things Client for Java.
+The Things Client for Java is currently a release candidate.

 ### Example "things-rest-angular""